graeter-group/sith/doc/modules/bash_rsts_doc/workflow.rst

    .. line-block::

-      This tool creates all the stretched structures for a peptide and computes the needed quantities for sith.
+      This tool creates all the stretched structures for a molecule and computes the needed quantities for sith.
 You can use this code to submit a Job in cluster or to execute it locally.
 Consider the next options: